-July 16, 2023
+July 16, 2023 July 24 fixed Ferranti title + “$ passd ₤” I STILL NEED TO FIX PIIE VERSION

+Aug.
+2 Added BE et al (2021)

 Dollar Rivals Jeffrey Frankel, Harvard University *

 Abstract

 Written on the 50th anniversary of floating exchange rates, this paper deals with possible alternatives to a unipolar dollar-based system.
 It considers (1) measures of international currency use; (2) potential challengers to the dollar; (3) network externalities; and (4) the plausibility of gold and digital currencies, as alternatives to regular currencies.
 On the one hand, network externalities operate in favor of the status quo: the dollar as the single leading international currency.
 On the other hand, the danger of abuse of exorbitant privilege – for example, by debasing the currency or repeated use of sanctions – operates in favor of challengers.
 A good guess is that the dollar will continue to lose market share slowly to others, but will remain in the lead.